The National Indian Council on Aging (NICOA) is seeking board members to fill our vacant positions!

 - Representing the organization at local, regional, and national events.

 - Avoiding conflicts of interest between the work of NICOA and other organizations to which you belong.

-(NOTE: It is a requirement to have access to a computer and have some basic computer skills to access meeting materials online, and attend the Zoom video meetings, or conference calls.
-If you have any questions about this requirement please contact Larry Curley, executive director or Cheryl J. Archibald, executive assistant at (505) 292-2001.)
+(NOTE: It is a requirement to have access to a computer and have some basic computer skills to access meeting materials online and attend the Zoom video meetings, or conference calls.
+If you have any questions about this requirement, please contact Cheryl J. Archibald at (505) 292-2001.)